tessamcdonnel/STAT-217-R-Course/chapter4.md

 `sample(dataset$variable, number)`

-In this exercise we'll be using another built-in R dataset called `peanut_allergy` which contains data on children involved in a peanut allergy study.
+In this exercise we'll be using a dataset called `peanut_allergy` which contains data on children involved in a peanut allergy study.

 - there are 3 variables in this data set: `had_early_risk`, `regimen`, and `allergic`.
 - there are 628 subjects